 There is a difference between walking in the Spirit and having the Spirit.
 Every Christian has the Spirit, but the Spirit does not have every Christian.
 A non-Christian has a conscience but can stretch and bend their conscience according to his personal desires.
-A Christian has someone who cannot bend with the trends, cauterized according to their wishes.
+A Christian has someone who cannot blend with the trends, cauterized according to their wishes.
 Non-Christians can sear their conscience with a hot iron of personal desire so that it will never murmur or complain again.

 “But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life to your mortal bodies through His Spirit who dwells in you” (Romans 8:11).

 We as Christians do not measure up spirituality by how many prayers, witnessing, or service we do but by dependence on the Spirit.
-We cannot live the Spirit filled life by suppression of sin or by eradicating sin but by the counteracting power of being filled with the Spirit, walking in the Spirit.
+We cannot live the Spirit-filled life by suppression of sin or by eradicating sin but by the counteracting power of being filled with the Spirit, walking in the Spirit.
 Victory does not come by self but by the Spirit.
 When we walk in the Spirit, we are spiritual and produce the fruit of the Spirit.
 The fruit of the Spirit comes from the Holy Spirit, not from our deeds lived in the power of self (Ephesians 3:16; 5:18).

 Walking presumes activity; it is not a defensive stand.
 We enter actively into God’s will by resting in the power of the Holy Spirit.
 We rest in His sufficiency.
 The Christian does not attempt to walk; he walks.
 He maintains a manner of reliance on the Holy Spirit.
 He lives daily to the glory of God.